miteshhq/tezmaths/README.md

 Profile showing wrong level will be checked.

 Old room code showing will be checked.

-Profile setup and registration flow will be checked.

 Explanation in quiz cut off will be fixed.